Automattic/jetpack/readme.txt

 Requires at least: 4.2
 Tested up to: 4.3.1

-Your WordPress, Streamlined.
+Your WordPress, Simplified.

 == Description ==

+Jetpack simplifies managing your WordPress site by giving you visitor stats, providing world-class security services, speeding up your images and photos, and helps you get more traffic to your site.
+Jetpack is a free plugin.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bI_14CnRWA8" frameborder="0" allowfullscreen></iframe>

-[Jetpack](http://jetpack.me/) brings the powerful features available to WordPress.com users to your self-hosted site, including: Centralized site management, more visitors with stats to track them, an image CDN, and more.
+= Traffic Growth & Insights =
+Jetpack Stats lets you know how many visits your site gets, and what posts and pages are most popular.
+Jetpack also includes tools like Related Posts, Publicize, Enhanced Distribution, and Sharing to help you **get more traffic to your site**.

-= Manage all of your sites from one location. =
+= Security =
+Jetpack Protect and Single Sign On are **free security services** that protect your site against brute force attacks and unauthorised logins.
+We can also Monitor your site for downtime and make sure your plugins are auto-updated.

+= Image Performance =
+Jetpack gives you **free access** to the global WordPress.com content delivery network.
+This means images and photos are automatically optimized, delivered much faster, and saves you hosting costs by reducing bandwidth.

+= Centralized Management =
-With Jetpack comes the WordPress.com dashboard -- a centralized control station for all of your sites.
-Keep your plugins auto-updated, publish posts, manage menus, and enhanced site stats and insights for all of your sites.
+With Jetpack comes the WordPress.com dashboard -- a **centralized dashboard for all your sites**.
+Keep plugins auto-updated, publish posts, manage menus, and view enhanced site stats and insights for all of your sites.

-= Traffic Growth & Stats =
-WordPress.com Stats lets you know how many visits your site gets, and what posts and pages are most popular.

-= Peace of Mind =
-Protect your sites against brute force attacks while keeping an eye on your sites uptime.

-= Image Performance (Free CDN!) =
-Utilize the global WordPress.com content delivery network, for free.
+= A few more things that our users love =
+Jetpack also includes a few other features that help you customize how your site looks and works including Custom CSS, Contact Forms, Galleries and Carousels, Notifications and Subscriptions, Configurable Widgets, and [many more](https://jetpack.me/features).

 = Dedicated Support =
-We have an entire team of the most excellent happiness engeneers ready to help you when you need it.
-Ask your questions in the support forumn here, or email us at jetpack.me/contact-support.
+We have an entire team of happiness engineers ready to help you.
+Ask your questions in the support forum, or [contact us directly](https://jetpack.me/contact-support).

-**And a few more things that our users love:**

-* Automatically post your content to your favorite social networks including Twitter, Facebook, Tumblr, Path, and LinkedIn.
-* Configure widgets to appear only on certain pages.
-* Email subscriptions for your blog's posts and your post's comments.
-* Likes, allowing your readers to show their appreciation of your posts.
-* Monitor and manage your site's activity with Notifications.
-* A CSS editor that lets you customize your site design without modifying your theme.
-* Turn WordPress image galleries into a gorgeous full-screen photo browsing experience.
-* Creative formats for your image galleries: mosaic, circles, squares, and a slideshow view.
-* Simple contact forms.
-* Easily embedded media from popular sites like YouTube, Digg, and Vimeo.
-* The ability to post to your blog with an email.
-* A simple way to include beautiful mathematical expressions.
-* Your readers can easily share your posts via email or their favorite social networks.
-* Allowing applications to securely authenticate and access your site with your permission.
-* One-click sign in to your site using your WordPress.com account.
-* Mobile push notifications for new comments and likes via WordPress mobile apps.
-* Receive alerts the moment that site downtime is detected.

-= Help us test =
+= Contributing to Jetpack =
-We want you to test Jetpack!
-To make it easy we built a nifty plugin that will keep your Jetpack up-to-date with our next release candidate or development branch.
-Learn more at jetpack.com/beta

-= Contribute your idea, patch, or bug report =
-Whether it's a compliment, complaint, code, or an idea, we welcome it with open arms!
-Many of the features you see in Jetpack today are fueled by the great feedback you've given us and the code you've written.
-Learn more about contributing code to Jetpack at jetpack.com/contribute
+Jetpack is open-source and we actively encourage community contributions: whether it's a compliment, a complaint, code, or an idea we welcome it with open arms!
+[Learn more about contributing to Jetpack](https://jetpack.me/contribute) or consider [joining our beta program](https://jetpack.me/beta).

 == Installation ==

+[Install Jetpack from our site](https://jetpack.me/install?from=wporg) by simply typing in your site address.

-1. Install Jetpack either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. After activating Jetpack, connect to WordPress.com to enable the Jetpack features.
+Alternatively you can install Jetpack via the WordPress.org plugin directory, or by uploading the files manually to your server.
+After activating Jetpack, connect to WordPress.com to enable the Jetpack features.
-3. Click the Connect button and log in to a WordPress.com account to authorize the Jetpack connection.
-4. If you don't yet have a WordPress.com account, you can quickly create one after clicking the Connect button.
-5. That's it.
-You're ready to go!

-If you need additional help [read our detailed instructions, including a video walkthrough](http://jetpack.me/support/installing-jetpack/).
+If you need additional help [read our detailed instructions (including a video walkthrough)](http://jetpack.me/support/installing-jetpack/).

 == Frequently Asked Questions ==

-= Why do I need a WordPress.com account to connect to Jetpack? =

-Many of our features leverage the WordPress.com cloud, like Photon and Stats.
-WordPress.com needs to be able to communicate with your site in order to serve it!
-If you don’t have a WordPress.com account already, you can create one during the connection process, or set one up for free at wordpress.com/start/account/user.
-Setup is an easy, 30-second process.

-= Is Jetpack Free? =
+= Is Jetpack free? =

 Yes!
 The core features of Jetpack are and always will be free.
-There are a couple features not tied direclty with core Jetpack are paid, like VaultPress and Akismet.
+Jetpack also integrates with paid services like Akismet (anti-spam), VaultPress (backups), and VideoPress (video hosting) but these are not required for Jetpack to function.

+= Why do I need a WordPress.com account? =

+Many of our core features (like Photon, Stats, and Protect) make use of the WordPress.com cloud.
+For this to happen Jeptack requires your site to be linked to a (free) WordPress.com account.
+If you don't have a WordPress.com account already, you can easily create one during the connection process.

 = I already have a WordPress account, but it's not working, what's going on? =

-Jetpack requires a connection to [WordPress.com](http://wordpress.com/) to enable all features.
-This is a different account than the one you use to log into your self-hosted WordPress.
+A WordPress.com account is a different account to the one you use to log into your self-hosted WordPress.
 If you can log into http://wordpress.com, then you already have a WordPress.com account.
 If you can't, then you can easily create one as part of the installation of Jetpack.

 = How do I view my stats? =